Dok-T/allwinner/README.md

 N.B Sorry, but i'm French and this script is in french with a little english. and also, i'm sorry if my english is bad. :)
 </center>
 </h3>

+<h4><i>What this script can do?:</i></h4>

+- Show partitions on your device

+- Install Google Play Store (ONLY FOR Ice Cream Sandwich!)

+- Restore a pre rooted dumped firmware for Arnova 7 G3

+- Reboot into Fastboot, and Recovery mode

+- Flash a lot of recovery like TWRP, CWM and CWM Touch

+- Install ADB/Fastboot driver for Windows (thanks to Snoop05; http://forum.xda-developers.com/showthread.php?t=2588979)

+- Manipulate recovery (stock or not) fonctions like full wipe data or wipe system and data with this script

+- MOunt/unmount "/system" partition to able to write

+- <i>[Root tools Lite]</i> Install a lot of application for root and dev.
+This will install Terminal Emulator v1.0.7.0, Busybox v42, No-frills CPU control v1.28.2 et SuperSu v2.76.

+- Unistall AppsLib et Update (ARNOVA 7 G3)

+- Flash stock bootloader (ONLY FOR ARNOVA 7 G3)